Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Should I Take Creatine Before or After My Workout?

-Which one you choose will depend on a few different factors including the presence of a pre-workout supplement, if you are in a loading phase, and personal preference.
+The timing of your creatine supplement will depend on a few different factors including the presence of a pre-workout supplement, if you are in a loading phase, and personal preference.